DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 requirements.

-Rule 12.
-(1) Pursuant to section 16148 of the code, MCL 333.16148, an individual
+Rule 6.
+(1) Under section 16148 of the code, MCL 333.16148, an individual seeking

-trafficking that meets the following standards:
+victims of human trafficking that satisfies the following standards:

 (a) Training content must cover all of the following:

-(ii) Identifying victims of human trafficking in health care settings.
+(ii) Identifying victims of human trafficking in healthcare settings.

-(iii) Identifying the warning signs of human trafficking in health care settings for
+(iii) Identifying the warning signs of human trafficking in healthcare settings for

 adults and minors.

-(iv) Resources for reporting the suspected victims of human trafficking.
+(iv) Identifying resources for reporting the suspected victims of human trafficking.

 (b) Acceptable providers or methods of training include any of the following:

-(i) Training offered by a nationally recognized or state-recognized, health-related
+(i) Training offered by a nationally recognized or state-recognized health-related

 organization.